hz0602/to-learn/valuable.md

 6. Some thoughts about mmap (mapping between virtual address and physical address)

    1. the way of mapping of the kernel and a normal process is distinctly different.
    2. the mapping address of the kernel defined in **kernel/memlayout.h**
    3. Example: Lab "Speed up system calls"
      * There is a more virtual address called **USYSCALL** for kernel, it's uesd to map each scheduled process's physical space of the pid.
      * When each process is created, we assign it a more space for its pid, and we will set pagetable.
 So we map that address with the kernel's **USYSCALL**.
      * There is a register for the current schelduld process's pagetable, as we say above, through this pagetable we can use **USYSCALL** to read the scheduled process's pid.
      * Therefore, the speeding up syscall just read the current process'pid through kernel's **USYSCALL** address instead of being trapped into kernel space.

+7. there kinds of event which cause transfer
+   * system call
+   * exception
+   * interrupt